 Lemon verbena tea is incredibly easy to make and the lemon flavor is invigorating and calming at the same time.
 It's also one of the best herbal teas (technically called a tisane) for a refreshing iced tea, which is why it works so well in this cocktail.

-All you really need is the dried herb and it's an easy plant to grow in the garden.
-Many stores stock it as a prepared tea bag or a loose-leaf tea as well.
+All you really need is the dried herb.
+It's an easy plant to grow in the garden and many stores stock it as a prepared tea bag or a loose-leaf tea as well.

-The standard brewing time for lemon verbena is five to seven minutes in near-boiling water.
+The standard brewing time for lemon verbena is 5 to 7 minutes in near-boiling water.
 After straining the whole leaves or removing the tea bag, place it in the refrigerator to cool before mixing your drinks.

 Lemon verbena can also be used in a tea blend and it's a fantastic way to add a lemony background to nearly any tea.
 Feel free to brew it along with your favorite green or black teas, it's lovely with lavender, and you'll find it makes a mint tea even more refreshing.
 Any of these variations can be mixed into the Jalisco high tea.

 The Jalisco high tea is a fabulous option for a pitcher drink if you're hosting a small party.
-It's great for cookouts on the patio or a summer brunch and can be adapted to as large of a batch as you like.
+It's great for cookouts on the patio or a summer brunch and can be increased to as large of a batch as you need.

 When doing so, consider ramping up the tea portion in relation to the other ingredients.
-Retaining the equal portions of tea and tequila could have you pouring almost a full bottle of tequila.
-Adding more tea will also slightly reduce the alcohol content—from 15 percent ABV to 13 percent ABV.
-This is more in line with the average glass of wine, which is perfect for casual drinking and won't leave your guests tipsy.
+Retaining equal portions of tea and tequila could have you pouring almost a full bottle of tequila.

 For a 60-ounce pitcher, pour the following: 20 ounces (2 1/2 cups) tequila, 25 ounces (3 1/8 cups) lemon verbena tea, 2 1/2 ounces Cherry Heering, 5 ounces simple syrup, and 1 ounce lime juice.
 Adjust the liqueur, lime, and syrup to suit your taste.
 This should leave enough room to add ice right before you serve it.